YordanSoares/block-wpscan/readme.txt

 3. setting menu

 == Changelog ==

+= 0.7.5 =
+* Check cache setting and if its enable, block-wpscan is disable automatically.
+* Modify code.

+= 0.7.4 =
+* Support Wordpress 4.7
+* Update tornodelist

 = 0.7.3 =
 * !Important!
 [Message] - Access is permanently allowed when this plugin blocked access and get through CAPTCHA[validation].